Skip to main content

 Ground 10: Rent arrears

-The court can order possession on ground 10 if it is satisfied there is some rent lawfully due from the tenant.
-The rent must have been in arrears at the date the notice was served and on the day of the court hearing.
+The court can order possession on ground 10 if it is satisfied some rent was lawfully due from the tenant at the date the notice was served and when the possession proceedings were issued.

 There is no minimum amount of rent arrears that must be owed for a landlord to use ground 10.